 2. Avoid overwatering

-Our natural instinct when we see our lawns looking lackluster is to give them a big drink, but this is only likely to do your lawn more harm than good.
+Our natural instinct when we see our lawns looking lackluster is to give them a big drink.
+But when it comes to how to keep your garden hydrated this is only likely to do your lawn more harm than good.

 'Although the shaded areas of your lawn will still need watering, it’s important not to overdo it,' says Carlos.
 'Lawns in shaded areas can hold the moisture for longer compared to parts of your lawn that have access to sunlight.
 If you overwater your shaded lawn, you’re at risk of a waterlogged lawn, so it’s best to only water it as and when it’s needed.'